Paolo Fiammingo: Work

 Landscapes took up a more important part of the artist's activity from 1590 onwards.
 He is known to have painted the landscape backgrounds for works by Tintoretto and Maerten de Vos.
 His landscape compositions combine the Nordic tradition of landscape paintings with Venetian pictorial plots.
 His brushwork is loose and less descriptive than Flemish landscapes from the same time.
 His palette is decidedly Venetian, with mainly warm colours, dominated by brown, red and pink.
-An example is the Landscape with nymphs fishing (Pinacoteca Civica, Vicenza).
+An example is the Landscape with nymphs fishing (Pinacoteca Civica, Vicenza), dating from the later period of his career when he often reflected on the themes of hunting and fishing activities.
 While the landscape component is prevalent in this composition there is a narrative element with nymphs fishing and figures darting from the foreground to the background.
-The canvas dates from the later period of the painter's career when he often reflected on the themes of hunting and fishing activities.
-The theme of the composition may also be an allegory of water.
 The exuberance of the nature portrayed with great precision shows his Flemish training.
 The Flemish character is tempered by obvious Venetian influences, and in particular that of Tintoretto, reflected in the perspective view and the sudden movement of protagonists, highlighted by light touches and light strokes.
+The dreamlike aspect of his later landscapes anticipate the Italianate Flemish landscape school often associated with the Flemish painters Paul Bril and Jan Brueghel the Elder.